Napa Valley’s Raymond Vineyards

 A lush, opulent lounge known as the “Red Room” is where you can enjoy your wine on-site.
 You’ll want to make a reservation so you can enjoy your very own bottle service in this exquisite room.

 You can taste in the Crystal Room to get a more in-depth experience of tasting the finest wine at Raymond.
+Either standing at the wine bar, or for groups, booking a larger space for sit down service.
 In the Barrel Tasting Cellars, your very own comparative wine tasting experience.
 You can sip and compare unreleased vintages with earlier vintages.

 So many options.
 Contact Wine Paths Travel for more information.